matteosecli/pdf2archive/README.md

 ## Requirements
 + A Bash-compatible shell
-+ A recent version of Ghostscript (I tested from 9.18 to 9.22)
++ A recent version of Ghostscript (at least 9.14, further details [here](https://github.com/matteosecli/pdf2archive/wiki/Conversion-Tests))
-+ [Only if you want to validate] Java
++ [Only if you want to validate] Java (Oracle Java instead of OpenJDK is preferred)

 ## Installation
 Just download the [latest release](https://github.com/matteosecli/pdf2archive/releases/latest) or a zip archive of this repo and unzip somewhere.
 If necessary, open up a terminal in the folder that you've extracted and run a `chmod +x pdf2archive`.
 You're done.